 Outro

-Next, I located the southern trail before the cliffs.
-Then I went up the path past the area designated for a future shelter.
-Soon in less than .25 mile, I made left at the Lower Lagoon Trail junction.
-Going straight on the pathway would have taken me into private property.
+Soon, I walked up the south trail by the cliffs past the area designated for a future shelter.
+Then I turned left at the Lower Lagoon Trail in under a quarter of a mile.
+Going straight on the path would have taken me into private property.

-The trail had two long stretches of mud.
-The more extended section was impossible to bypass without getting dirt on the shoes.
-Soon I arrived back at the 4-way junction.
-Then I made a right onto the main trail and walked back to the trailhead.
-I saw a group of three as they began their trip.
+The trail had two long sections of mud.
+The more extended one was impassable without getting the shoes dirty.
+I soon returned to the four-way and turned right onto the main trail back to the car.
+I met a group of three as they started.

 See more trip photos here.